-To determine the extent that variation in the integrity of the white matter cluster associates with the functional properties of this connected circuit, we selected the cortical clusters of the tractography endpoints that had more than 50 contiguous voxels (ROIs; Fig. 5a) and used resting-state BOLD time series to evaluate the functional connections between all ROIs for each subject.
-After correcting for multiple comparisons (FDR < 0.05) and controlling for sex, age and central adiposity, one cluster pair was found to be negatively associated with FA within the SNI-related cluster $(\beta = -1.09, p = 0.0146)$ .
-This region reflected functional connections between an area on the superior frontal sulcus (SFG; center of mass (COM) in MNI-space = 22, 45, 30) and nucleus accumbens (NAcc; COM = 9, 7, 13), both in the right hemisphere.
-The diffusion component that explained the most variance between subjects' functional connectivity was the RD component ( $\beta$ = 652.30, p = 0.0016).
-Although the AD component was also associated with changes in functional connectivity ( $\beta = 351.95$ , p = 0.0286), this significance does not survive the threshold for multiple comparisons (Bonferroni adjusted p = 0.0167).
-Thus, within this corticostriatal pathway that runs through the SNIassociated cluster, we observed that individual differences in FA predict variance in functional connectivity, particularly with radial component of the DTI signal.
+superior frontal sulcus [SFG; center of mass (COM) in MNI-space = 22, 45, 30] and the rostral striatum near the nucleus accumbens (NAcc; COM = 9, 7, 13), both in the right hemisphere.
+The diffusion component that explained the most variance between subjects' functional connectivity was the RD component (β =652.30, P=0.0016).
+Although the AD component was also associated with changes in functional connectivity (β =351.95, P=0.0286), this significance does not survive the threshold for multiple comparisons (Bonferroni adjusted P=0.0167).
+Thus, within this corticostriatal pathway that runs through the SNI-associated cluster, we observed that individual differences in FA predict variance in functional connectivity, particularly with radial component of the DTI signal.

-While white matter integrity correlated with functional connectivity of the corticostriatal pathway, social network diversity did not have a direct association with the functional connectivity between these regions ( $\beta$ = -0.0027, p = 0.36).
+Although white matter integrity correlated with functional connectivity of the corticostriatal pathway, social network diversity did not have a direct association with the functional connectivity between these regions ($\beta = -0.0027$, P = 0.36).
 However, because social network diversity is associated with white matter integrity within this cluster, it is possible that white matter serves as an indirect pathway linking SNI diversity with corticostriatal functional connectivity.
-Using a statistical mediation analysis (Preacher & Hayes 2008)

-we found that FA (a\b = -0.0049, p = 0.0005) and RD (a\b = -0.0053, p = 0.0002) served as significant indirect pathways linking SNI diversity with corticostriatal functional connectivity (Fig. 5b).
-This indirect pathway was marginally significant with AD (a\b = -0.0013, p = 0.046) but this does not survive multiple comparison correction and the 95% confidence interval includes zero.
+Using a statistical mediation analysis (Preacher and Hayes, 2008), we found that FA $(a^b = -0.0049, P = 0.0005)$ and RD $(a^b = -0.0053,$ P = 0.0002) served as significant indirect pathways linking SNI diversity with corticostriatal functional connectivity (Figure 5B).
+This indirect pathway was marginally significant with AD ($a^b = -0.0013$, P = 0.046), but this does not survive multiple comparison correction and the 95% confidence interval (CI) includes zero.
 Therefore, only FA and RD are indirect mediators linking social network diversity to corticostriatal functional connectivity.